tsotnep/ETSE_GDSP/README.md

 Command Received : 36
-This example, loads P and G matrixes, then executes calculation of P-lower * G, and stores it in P-higher, then executes calculation of P-higher to G, and stores it in P-lower, and then loads that into G ram and unloads DMA is busy
+This example, loads P and G matrixes, then executes calculation of P-lower * G, and stores it in P-higher, then executes calculation of P-higher to G, and stores it in P-lower, and then loads that into G ram and unloads it into DDR3 and prints on UART DMA is busy
 DMA transfer scheduled...
 1 2 3